 For each required direction and position not covered in the individual Free Test.
-1.0 point Overuse of one direction or position in relation to the total number of exercises shown (ratio over 1:3).
-Up to 1 point Back position (ratio over 1:5)
+1.0 point Overuse of one direction in relation to the total number of exercises shown.
+Up to 1 point Overuse of one position in relation to the total number of exercises shown Up to 1 point